timtamb/secret-cipher/README.md

-# Getting Started with Create React App
+# Secret Cipher

+Use your deductive reasoning skills to decipher the encrypted messages!

+## Quick Start

+- install npm
+- run `npm start`
+- play

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React and Tailwindcss.

 ## Available Scripts